bufgix/github-blog/README.md

 [TURKÇE](https://github.com/bufgix/github-blog/blob/master/READMETR.md)

-The blog system you know, but all of the backends is connected to the Github.
+The usual blog system.
+Except, all the backend is connected to Github.
 All blog posts are linked to the issues of a repo that you want.

 ## Installation